 France is the largest country in Western Europe and one of the most popular tourist attractions in the world.
 It is bordered by the Atlantic Ocean to the west, Belgium to the north and Luxembourg to the east and southeast.

 With plenty of interesting facts and quirks to uncover, there is a lot to learn.
-So let’s get to some facts about France for kids, shall we?
+So let’s get to some fun facts about France, shall we?
 Allons-y!

 The flag of France is called the tricolore, meaning 3 colors.
 Alternatively, it is known as the bleu, blanc, rouge, meaning blue, white, and red.